What is a Clean Room?

 There are 3 types of clean rooms available in India:

-The walls of Modular Partition clean rooms are a composite construction, which is made using two skins of high pressure Stainless and Precoated Galvanized Iron framework with a sealed and insulated interior.
-You can get additional wall heights using a stacking technique.
+The walls of Modular Partition clean rooms are a composite construction, which is made using two skins of high pressure Stainless and Precoated Galvanized Iron framework with a sealed and insulated interior. so, You can get additional wall heights using a stacking technique.
 The walls panel of a modular clean room are properly sealed with a flush finish by the SS framework.
 The two skin layers of high pressure stainless & precoated galvanized iron are packed with insulation materials inside.

 There are 2 types of modular ceiling clean rooms – Load-bearing/Walkable Ceiling and Non Walkable Ceiling.